Apex Magazine, Apex Publications

 About The Publication:

 100% freelance.
 “We want science fiction, fantasy, horror, and mash-ups of all three—the dark, weird stuff down at the bottom of your little literary heart.
 This magazine is not a publication credit, it is a place to put your secret places and dreams on display.
 Short fiction.”
 Unsolicited poetry not accepted.
 Welcomes new writers.
-Circulation: 15K views per month.
 Monthly.
 Pays 30 days after publication.
 Publishes ms 3-9 months after acceptance.
 Buys first rights and non-exclusive anthology rights.
 Responds 30-60 days.
-Guidelines online at

 Current Needs: